Why Do You Weigh Less in the Mornings? How Much Weight Do You Lose When You Sleep?

-Believe it or not, water is actually pretty heavy, only 16 ounces weighs over a pound.
+Believe it or not, water is actually pretty heavy, only 16 ounces weigh over a pound.

 What does this mean then?
 Are you getting leaner?
 Well unfortunately no, this is just water weight.
 But don’t be discouraged!
 You can still lose it the regular way and drinking water will actually help you do that by keeping you feeling full.

-While it is true that our bodies slow down when we sleep, countless processes and reactions are still taking place to keep you alive.
+While it is true that our bodies slow down when we sleep, countless processes and reactions are still taking place to keep us alive.

 Like any machine, your body needs fuel and during the hours that you are sleeping, there is no fuel coming in, in the form of food, so there is no other choice but to burn what is stored.

 Luckily, this means that your body is actually burning fat while you sleep!